 Getting to the Plitvice Lakes from Istria

 As with Rijeka, there aren’t direct bus connections to towns and cities in Istria to the Plitvice Lakes.
 You’ll need to change buses somewhere – most likely Karlovac – if you are attempting to make the journey.
 It’s far easier to join an organised tour!
-(Such as the Plitvice Lakes Excursion with Thomson.)
+(Such as the Plitvice Lakes Tour with Lunch from Porec)

 Bus journey times to the Plitvice Lakes

 Here’s a brief list of bus journey times from various places in Croatia to the Plitvice Lakes to give you an idea of how long it will take you to get there: